main | files

 HW# 1 (due by 2nd class): Email me your name, prefered email address, IM account (if any), major, and year.

 HW# 3 (due by 4th class): Data structures: Implement an auto-growing (same way vectors grow) array based list with constant time insert and remove from either the front or the back of the list.
-Note that this is different from how Vectors work, they only support constant time insert/remove from end of the list, not beginning.
+Note that this is different from how Vectors (e.g. in Java) work, they only support constant time insert/remove from end of the list, not beginning.
 Your implementation needs to work for both.
-Implement a heap based priority queue on top of your array based list (your code should work similarly to PriorityQueue in Java, except use your own array based list).
+Also, implement a heap based priority queue on top of your array based list (your code should work similarly to PriorityQueue in Java, except use your own array based list).
 Use whatever language you are comfortable with.

 HW# 4 (due by 5th class): This is mostly a status update homework.
 Start working on project1.
 Submit the program to generate input data (along with instructions on how to compile/run it).
+This does count as a "homework", so please submit it.

 HW# 5 (due by 6th class): Write a program to estimate PI using the monte carlo algorithm, using N threads (have N=100).
-Individual threads will update a shared estimate values of PI, using the Bakery algorithm to synchronize.
+Individual threads will update a shared estimate values of PI, using the Bakery algorithm (notes 0006) to synchronize.
 This homework is about implementing the Bakery algorithm---do not use other synchronization methods.

 You will have 2 variables: CNT, INARC.
 These variables MUST be shared between threads.
 These are your PI estimate.
 Each thread will: loop forever, at each iteration, get two random values (0..1) x,y.
 Each iteration will increment CNT.
 If x*x + y*y <= 1, then the thread will also increment INARC.
 You will have N threads doing this at the same time.
 Access to CNT++ and INARC++ will be controlled via the Bakery algorithm.